Tag Archives: Positive Change

 That’s Step 1 of your Annual Review done!

-Step 2 of your Annual Review is reflecting on what didn’t go well in 2023
+Step 2 is reflection on what didn’t go well in 2025

 What happened that you didn’t enjoy?